dan-nagle/h2m/README.txt

 Name conflicts occur quite frequently becaus C has different scoping rules than fortran.
-Compiler errors such as 'Error: Symbol [symbol] cannot have a type' are likely due to name conflicts between function or type names and module names.
-Module names can be changed to correct this problem.
+Compiler errors such as 'Error: Symbol [symbol] cannot have a type' are likely due to name conflicts between function or type names.
 These name conflicts typically lead to cascades of closely following but seemingly unrelated errors.